top of page

 • Total savings: £3,868.40.

-(These are projected savings based on the figures available, which will be checked with hard data post-implementation).
+(These are projected savings based on available figures, which will be confirmed with hard data post-implementation.)

 Considering the life cycle assessment of both disposable and reusable caps, the carbon footprint of reusable caps is initially higher but significantly lower over time.